 Shelter Mentorship Program

 It’s been well-established: we have a national deficient in housing options for victims of sexual exploitation.
-To date our team has been able to identify 134 agencies across the nation, with an average of 6 beds per agency, or a total of 800+/- beds available to serve over 100,000 victims.
-As of October 2018, we’ve identified 17 states with no provision for shelter care, and 9 states that have only one shelter specific to trafficking victims.
+To date our team has been able to identify 144 active shelter programs across the nation, with an average of 6 beds per agency, or a total of 800+/- beds available.
+At the same time, the projections on the number of victims ranges from 100-300,000.
+As of October 2018, we’ve identified 17 states with no dedicated trafficking shelter, and 9 states that have only one shelter specific to trafficking victims.

 At the same time, too many start-up agencies fail in the first year.
-We’ve come to understand that where most agencies struggle are in having a solid foundation, qualified teams, spiritual fortitude, and effective business operations.
-Therefore, The Samaritan Women Institute for Shelter Care is currently developing a 2-year shelter planting and mentorship model to help establish new shelter programs and equip them for stability and effectiveness.
+We’ve come to understand that where most agencies struggle is in having a solid foundation, qualified teams, spiritual fortitude, and effective business operations.
+Therefore, The Samaritan Women – Institute for Shelter Care has developed a 3-year shelter planting and mentorship model to help establish new shelter programs and equip them for stability and effectiveness.

 What is the Program?